In this section

 Drug Interactions: Avoid concomitant use of ARIKAYCE with medications associated with neurotoxicity, nephrotoxicity, and ototoxicity.
 Some diuretics can enhance aminoglycoside toxicity by altering aminoglycoside concentrations in serum and tissue.
 Avoid concomitant use of ARIKAYCE with ethacrynic acid, furosemide, urea, or intravenous mannitol.

 Overdosage: Adverse reactions specifically associated with overdose of ARIKAYCE have not been identified.
 Acute toxicity should be treated with immediate withdrawal of ARIKAYCE, and baseline tests of renal function should be undertaken.
 Hemodialysis may be helpful in removing amikacin from the body.
-In all cases of suspected overdosage, physicians should contact the Regional Poison Control Center for information about effective treatment.
+In all cases of suspected overdosage, physicians should contact the

 LIMITED POPULATION: ARIKAYCE® is indicated in adults, who have limited or no alternative treatment options, for the treatment of Mycobacterium avium complex (MAC) lung disease as part of a combination antibacterial drug regimen in patients who do not achieve negative sputum cultures after a minimum of 6 consecutive months of a multidrug background regimen therapy.
 As only limited clinical safety and effectiveness data for ARIKAYCE are currently available, reserve ARIKAYCE for use in adults who have limited or no alternative treatment options.
 This drug is indicated for use in a limited and specific population of patients.